tox-dev/tox/doc/example/platform.rst

                mymacos: darwin
                mywindows: win32

-    # you can specify dependencies and their versions based on platform filtered envirements
+    # you can specify dependencies and their versions based on platform filtered environments
     deps = mylinux,mymacos: py==1.4.32
            mywindows: py==1.4.30